 - 2 dried ancho chili peppers, stemmed and seeded

 - 2 Tb. vegetable oil

 - 3 cups pork stock or chicken stock

 Bring to a boil the pork and salt in the water.
 Reduce heat and simmer until tender, about 20 minutes.
 Drain liquid into a bowl.
-Place chilies in the reserved liquid soak for 20 minutes.
+Place chilies in the reserved liquid and soak for 20 minutes.
 Transfer the liquid and chilies to a blender.
 Add the garlic and oregano and purée until smooth.
 Set aside.

 Heat oil and sauté the onion about 10 minutes.
 Add the puréed chili mixture, hominy and chicken or pork stock.
 Stir in the reserved pork.
 Bring to a boil, reduce the heat to medium-low and simmer uncovered until the pork is tender, about 30 to 60 minutes.
-Serves four.
+Serves 4.